NxPKG/khulnasoft-docs/content/rules/_partials/_rules-definition.md

   list: never
 ---

-Cloudflare Rules allows you to make adjustments to requests and responses, configure Cloudflare settings, and trigger specific actions for matching requests.
+Khulnasoft Rules allows you to make adjustments to requests and responses, configure Khulnasoft settings, and trigger specific actions for matching requests.